 - Approved Products We acquire royalties in approved products that generate predictable cash flows and may offer upside potential from unapproved indications.
-Since inception in 1996 through 2021, we have deployed \$15.0 billion of cash to acquire royalties on approved products.
-From 2012 through 2021, we have acquired \$10.2 billion of royalties on approved products. - Development-Stage Product Candidates We acquire royalties on development-stage product candidates that have demonstrated strong clinical proof of concept.
-From 2012, when we began acquiring royalties on development-stage product candidates, through 2021, we have deployed \$7.8 billion to acquire royalties on development-stage product candidates.
+Since inception in 1996 through 2022, we have deployed \$17.0 billion of cash to acquire royalties, milestones and related assets on approved products.
+From 2012 through 2022, we have deployed \$12.1 billion to acquire royalties, milestones and related assets on approved products. - Development-Stage Product Candidates We acquire royalties on development-stage product candidates that have demonstrated strong clinical proof of concept.
+From 2012, when we began acquiring royalties on development-stage product candidates, through 2022, we have deployed \$8.3 billion to acquire royalties, milestones and related assets on development-stage product candidates.

-While we classify our acquisitions in these two broad categories, several of our acquisitions of royalties on approved products were driven by the long-term potential of these products in other, unapproved indications.
-Similarly, some of our royalty acquisitions in development-stage product candidates are for products that are approved in other indications.
+While we classify our acquisitions in these two broad categories, several of our approved product transactions are driven by the long-term expanded potential of these existing commercial products in indications that are unapproved at the time of acquisition.
+Similarly, some of our development-stage product candidate transactions are specifically related to indications that are unapproved at the time of acquisition, on products that are already approved and commercialized in other indications.

-We acquire product royalties in a variety of ways that can be tailored to the needs of our partners.
-We classify our product royalty acquisitions according to the following structures:
+We acquire product royalties in ways that can be tailored to the needs of our partners through a variety of structures:

-- Third-party Royalties A royalty is the contractual right to a percentage of top-line sales from a licensee's use of a product, technology or intellectual property.
-The majority of our current portfolio consists of third-party royalties. - Synthetic/Hybrid Royalties A synthetic royalty is the contractual right to a percentage of top-line sales created by the developer and/or marketer of a therapy in exchange for funding.
-A synthetic royalty may also include contingent milestone payments, or be structured as a longterm stream of fixed-payments with a predetermined schedule.
-In many of our synthetic royalties, we may also make investments in the public equity of the company, where the main value driver of the company is the product on which we concurrently acquired a royalty. - Research & Development ("R&D") Funding We have historically funded ongoing R&D, typically for large biopharmaceutical companies, in exchange for future royalties and/or milestones if the product or indication we are funding is approved.
-We have also made upfront R&D payments to biotechnology companies to acquire royalties and/or milestones on development-stage product candidates. - M&A We acquire royalties in connection with M&A transactions, often from the buyers of biopharmaceutical companies when they dispose of the non-strategic assets of the target company following the closing of the acquisition.
+- Third-party Royalties Existing royalties on approved or late-stage development therapies with high commercial potential.
+A royalty is the contractual right to a percentage of top-line sales from a licensee's use of a product, technology or intellectual property.
+The majority of our current portfolio consists of third-party royalties. - Synthetic Royalties Newly-created royalties on approved or late-stage development therapies with strong proof of concept and high commercial potential.
+A synthetic royalty is the contractual right to a percentage of top-line sales by the developer or marketer of a therapy in exchange for funding.
+A synthetic royalty may also include contingent milestone payments.
+We also fund ongoing R&D for biopharmaceutical companies in exchange for future royalties and milestones if the product or indication we are funding is approved. - Launch and Development Capital Tailored supplemental funding solutions, generally included as a component within a transaction, increasing the scale of our capital.
+Launch and development capital is generally provided in exchange for a long-term stream of fixed payments with a predetermined schedule around the launch of a drug.
+Launch and development capital may also include a direct investment in the public equity of a company. - Mergers and Acquisitions ("M&A") Related We acquire royalties in connection with M&A transactions, often from the buyers of biopharmaceutical companies when they dispose of the non-strategic assets of the target company following the closing of the acquisition.
 We also seek to partner with companies to acquire other biopharmaceutical companies that own significant royalties.
 We may also seek to acquire biopharmaceutical companies that have significant royalties or where we can create royalties in subsequent transactions.